What is Kush?

 1. OG Kush (Hybrid Strain)

 The original gangster of Kush: the OG is the most commonly known form of Kush and is also known as one of the best Kush strains.
 OG Kush is known for its sedative effects plus added feelings of euphoria and joy.
 You now can be a happy couch potato!
 If you have depression, anxiety, or insomnia, this strain is usually recommended.
 The uplifting effects have been useful in social settings, making it easier to be around people.
 It is herbal, citrusy, and peppery flavored.
 OG Kush has a slightly higher tetrahydrocannabinol (THC) percentage than other Kush strains and is usually known as the highest THC strain of Kush.
 It is equal parts calming and energizing, so it gives you a happy balance.
 Happiness, relaxation, and euphoria are the commonly reported benefits of OG Kush, whereas dry mouth and dry eyes are commonly reported negative effects.
+OG Kush typically also has around 10% CBD which helps with inflammation as well.
 It is known as a feel-good strain but also can produce paranoia with excessive use.

 2. SFV OG Kush (Indica Dominant Hybrid Strain)